-If you love this Greek Omelette with Tomato, Potatoes, and Feta, you will also love Eggs Kayanas-Strapatsada, Fried Eggs And Fries-Avga Me Patates or Fried Egg Sandwich!
+If you love this Greek Omelette with Tomato, Potatoes, and Feta, you will also love Eggs Kayanas-Strapatsada, Fried Eggs and Fries-Avga Me Patates, or Fried Egg Sandwich!

 Here is what you need